mikong/rails-meal-delivery/README.md

 menu items' prices, count for each tag, and budget, the restaurants are filtered and the final list of restaurants is obtained.

+Even if menu items are fetched by ID, there's still a lot of database queries in this implementation.
+The calculation of whether the restaurant fits the budget can be moved to the query and reduce the number of database calls as a future optimization.

 **Paid Lunch with Employees**

 I also implemented a Paid Lunch page where you select the group of employees by